 Programming around sexual assault and harassment, intimate partner and/or domestic violence, and stalking is an important educational tool.
 At times, it may be appropriate or reasonable to expect that students would disclose personal experiences with these topics during these programs.
-“Safe Haven” events are events where, even if one or more responsible campus partners are present, would not trigger an obligation to report the disclosure to the OEC.
-Several elements must be in place before an event can be designated as a Safe Haven event.
+“Safe Haven” events are events where, even if one or more responsible campus partners are present, a personal disclosure or allegation of sexual misconduct would not trigger an obligation to report the matter to the OEC.
+Safe Haven designation must be pre-approved by the EDEC, and several elements must be in place before the event will be designated a Safe Haven event.
 These requirements include:

 - A trained Advocate must be present for the entirety of the program

-When planning to host or facilitate a Safe Haven event (or any educational program about sexual misconduct), planners are encouraged to reach out to the Wellness Center for information about best practices.
-To request a trained Advocate to be present at a proposed event, please also contact the Advocacy Coordinator in the Wellness Center.
+When planning to host or facilitate a Safe Haven event (or any educational program about sexual misconduct), planners are encouraged to contact the Wellness Center or OEC to receive information about best practices.
+To request a trained Advocate to be present at a proposed event, please contact the Advocacy Coordinator in the Wellness Center.